trezor/connect/docs/methods/cardanoGetAddress.md

     ]
 });
 ```
-Validate address using custom UI in your application:
+Validate address using custom UI inside of your application:
 ```javascript
 import TrezorConnect, { UI } from 'trezor-connect';